Farama-Foundation/Metaworld/docs/README.md

-# Metaworld documentation
+# Meta-World documentation

-This directory contains the documentation for Metaworld.
+This directory contains the documentation for Meta-World.

 For more information about how to contribute to the documentation go to our [CONTRIBUTING.md](https://github.com/Farama-Foundation/Celshast/blob/main/CONTRIBUTING.md)